davelively14/locorum/README.md

 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - Locorum.Project.ProjectChannelServer
     - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, broadcasts to channel.
 NOTE!!!
 Updating "newest_collections" with ONLY the new results if single search conducted.
 Don't overwrite collections from searches that have not been re-run.
-    - ADJ: BackendSys.Helpers -> no longer broadcasts directly to the channel.
-Instead, it will store results in Repo and then send as a message back to the server.
   - Locorum.ProjectChannel
     - DEL: no longer interacts with BackendSys
   - project.js